chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 ### 5.2 Percentiles

-Calculated across all paths at each time period:
+**Core Percentiles**: Calculated across all simulation paths at each time period:

 - P10 (10th percentile): 10% of paths fall below this value
 - P50 (median): 50% of paths fall below this value
 - P90 (90th percentile): 90% of paths fall below this value

+**Additional Percentiles**: For enhanced visualization, P25 and P75 are derived from sample paths (up to 100 paths) if available, otherwise interpolated from core percentiles.

 ### 5.3 Terminal Wealth Distribution